Projects Mental HealthPublic & Preventative Health

 • the appropriateness and efficiency of the design and delivery of the NSPLSP.

-The evaluation commenced in May 2023 and will conclude in September 2025.
-Over this time we will:
+The evaluation commenced in May 2023 and concluded in September 2025.
+Over this time, we:

-• conduct annual interviews with all the organisations funded to deliver NSPLSP projects
+• conducted annual interviews with all the organisations funded to deliver NSPLSP projects

-• extract NSPLSP minimum dataset data on the outputs of the funded projects
+• extracted NSPLSP minimum dataset data on the outputs of the funded projects

-• collect additional program data such as funding agreements, activity work plans, progress reports, and local evaluation reports
+• collected additional program data such as funding agreements, activity work plans, progress reports, and local evaluation reports

-• review grey and peer-reviewed literature on the context in which NSPLSP activities are being delivered
+• reviewed grey and peer-reviewed literature on the context in which NSPLSP activities were being delivered

-• consult with sector stakeholders such as Primary Health Networks; federal, state and territory governments; the National Suicide Prevention Office; the Aboriginal community-controlled sector; and educational institutions.
+• consulted with sector stakeholders such as Primary Health Networks; federal, state and territory governments; the National Suicide Prevention Office; the Aboriginal community-controlled sector; and educational institutions.

-This project complements our role collecting and reporting on the NSPLSP minimum dataset, and will be enriched by our established relationships with NSPLSP-funded organisations.
+This project complemented our role collecting and reporting on the NSPLSP minimum dataset and was enriched by our established relationships with NSPLSP-funded organisations.